TheAniketSingh-07/AlphaBuddy-FUTURE_PE_03/README.md

 | `README.md` | Overview of project |

 ### 📚 What I Learned
 - Designing chatbot personas and      tone
 - Writing effective AI prompts
 - Using no-code tools like Landbot
 - Creating user-friendly chat flows
+- Embedding chatbot in website
 ---

 > 💬 _"Sometimes you don’t need a therapist or a teacher—just a buddy who listens and helps.
 That’s AlphaBuddy."_